open-cogsci/osdoc/content/pages/important-changes-3.md

-title: Important changes in 3.0
+title: Important changes in OpenSesame 3

+[TOC]

+## Changes in 3.1

+OpenSesame 3.1 brings many improvements that make it even easier to develop experiments.
+OpenSesame 3.1 is fully backwards compatible with 3.0.

+### A new look!

+OpenSesame has a new icon theme, based on [Moka](https://snwh.org/moka) by Sam Hewitt.
+In addition, the user interface has been redesigned based on consistent human-interface guidelines.
+We hope you like the new look as much as we do!

+### A redesigned loop

+The LOOP is now easier to use, and allows you to constrain randomization; this makes it possible, for example, to prevent the same stimulus from occurring twice in a row.

+For more information, see:

+- %link:loop%

+### Coroutines: doing things in parallel

+The COROUTINES plugin is now included by default.
+COROUTINES allows you to run multiple other items in parallel; this makes it possible, for example, to continuously collect key presses while presenting a series of SKETCHPADs.

+For more information, see:

+- %link:coroutines%

+### Open Science Framework integration

+You can now log into the [Open Science Framework](http://osf.io) (OSF) from within OpenSesame, and effortlessly synchronize experiments and data between your computer and the OSF.
+Thanks to the [Center for Open Science](http://cos.io/) for supporting this functionality!

+For more information, see:

+- %link:osf%

+### A responses object

+There is a new standard Python object: `responses`.
+This keeps track of all responses that have been collected during the experiment.

+For more information, see:

+- %link:responses%

+## Changes in 3.0

 OpenSesame 3.0 has brought many improvements that make it even easier to develop experiments.
 Most changes are backwards compatible.
 That is, you can still do things the old way.
 However, a handful of changes are backwards incompatible, and it's important to be aware of those.

-[TOC]

-## Backwards incompatible changes
+### Backwards incompatible changes

-### Sampler properties
+#### Sampler properties

 The SAMPLER object has a number of properties that were previously functions.
 This concerns: